library(mini007)

 )

-length_router$run(long_input)Bees play a crucial role in pollination essential for plant reproduction and
+length_router$run(long_input)Bees are crucial pollinators essential for plant reproduction and food

-food production, but their populations are threatened by colony collapse
+security, but their populations are threatened by colony collapse disorder.

 Wrapping a workflow as an agent